kharf/navecd-website/docs/documentation/features/helm.md

 ## Patches / Post Rendering

 Patches allow to manipulate rendered manifests before they are installed or upgraded.
+Manifests are identified by its GVK(Group/Version/Kind), Name and Namespace for namespaced manifests.

 ``` cue hl_lines="23-35"
 package myapp